mox17/visual-reqm2-electron/README.md

 ### Search terms

-When no search terms are defined, Visual ReqM2 will display all nodes.
+When no search terms are defined, Visual ReqM2 will try to display all nodes.
 This may not always be a good strategy, as some projects can have many thousands of requirements.

-Visual ReqM2 will disable the 'auto-update' flag when there are more than 500 nodes.
+Visual ReqM2 has a setting for maximum number of nodes in a diagram. the default is 1000 nodes.
+In indication will be shown when this limit is exceeded.

+At least the author believes that a diagram with more than 1000 nodes is not helping with the overview, that this program aims to provide.
+So if too many nodes are rendered, make the filters more precise.

 ### Filter Mechanisms

 There are three main ways to filter requirements:

 * by `doctype`
-* select nodes (and what is reachable)
+* select specific nodes (and also show nodes that are reachable from selected nodes)
-* exclude nodes (breaks reachability)
+* exclude specific nodes (breaks reachability)

-These will be explained below:
+These filter mechanisms will be explained below:

 #### Doctypes